ChristoKolander/Shopping-Ecommerce/README.md

 Just lab.

-Next step: enhance shopping cart and bind to applicationUser.
+Next step: enhance shopping cart and bind to applicationUser - merge cart from Db and cart from LocalStorage.

 B)